-RR ResSim simulates operations incorporating the reservoir rule curves of the Water Control Manual that delineate the storage levels between the water supply pool and flood control pool.
-For Lake Mendocino, the storage rule curve varies seasonally with a low storage of 68,400 acre-feet set over the wet season from November 1 through March 1.
-During the dry season, the storage rule curve is at its highest storage of 111,000 acre-feet from May 11 through October 1.
-The complete storage rule is shown on Figure 4.
+RR ResSim simulates operations incorporating the reservoir guide curve of the Water Control Manual that delineate the storage levels between the water supply pool and flood control pool.
+For Lake Mendocino, the storage guide curve varies seasonally with a low storage of 68,400 acre-feet set over the wet season from November 1 through March 1.
+During the dry season, the guide curve is at its highest storage of 111,000 acre-feet from May 11 through October 1.
+The complete guide curve is shown on Figure 4.
 Lake Sonoma has a static year-round storage level of 245,000 acre-feet that delineates the water supply and flood control pools.

-The Lake Mendocino Forecast Informed Reservoir Operations (FIRO) project has developed tools and protocols that have allowed additional encroachments of the water supply pool into the flood control pool.
-Currently, Lake Mendocino is operating under a Planned Major Deviation (Deviation) of the Coyote Valley Dam/Lake Mendocino Water Control Manual that was approved by the USACE in February 2021.
-The Deviation was approved to remain in effect through Water Year (WY) 2026 at the request of the Lake Mendocino FIRO Steering Committee.
-The Deviation allows USACE flood control managers to store up to an additional 11,650 acre-feet of water in the flood control pool at their discretion.
+These reservoir operations per the Water Control Manual have been modified with the implementation of the Forecast Informed Reservoir Operations (FIRO) program.
+The FIRO program develops tools and protocols that allow additional discretionary encroachments of the water supply pool into the flood control pool.
+Currently, Lake Mendocino is operating under a Planned Major Deviation (Major Deviation) of the Coyote Valley Dam/Lake Mendocino Water Control Manual that was approved by the USACE in February 2021.
+The Major Deviation was approved to remain in effect through Water Year (WY) 2026 at the request of the Lake Mendocino FIRO Steering Committee.
+The Major Deviation allows USACE flood control managers to store up to an additional 11,650 acre-feet of water in the flood control pool at their discretion during the wet season.
+It also initiates the progression of the seasonal increase to the summer water supply pool of 111,000 acre-feet on February 16, which is two weeks earlier than the Water Control Manual.
+The Major Deviation guide curve is shown in Figure 4.
+Current operation of Lake Sonoma is in accordance with a Minor Deviation guide curve that was first approved by the USACE in December 2022 and subsequently approved for three-year period from WY 2024 through WY 2026.
+Under this program, Lake Sonoma operates with a seasonal minor deviation storage curve that adds 9,500 acre-feet in the wet season (October 31 through February 15) and 19,000 acre-feet in the dry season (March 1 through October 1).